ocaml-flambda/flambda-backend/middle_end/flambda2/docs/to_cmm.md

 are differentiated from untagged integers, ... .
-Together with information about what the cmm primitives expect (i.e. which primitive expect or return a tagged integer, and which deal with untagged integers), this offers a rather comprehensive way for `un_cps` to know when or where to tag/untag things.
+Together with information about what the cmm primitives expect (i.e. which primitive expect or return a tagged integer, and which deal with untagged integers), this offers a rather comprehensive way for `to_cmm` to know when or where to tag/untag things.
 See the following for more details:
 - `middle_end/flambda/terms/flambda_primitive.ml` for the data about kinds consumed/returned by flambda primitives (particularly the